 One strategy I have learned the hard way to employ, is to be very wary of anything that I see on social media that inflames those feelings of rage and anger.

-One important one is to look at the place the information comes from, the actual source of the news.
+One important thing is to look at the place the information comes from, the actual source of the news.
 Is it a news agency I’m familiar with?
 When I click the link does the site look legit or amateurish?
 Is it filled with ads all over the screen?
 Click bate?
 Lots of click bate, of late.

-All of these are red flags for bogus claims and misinformation… ignore it until you see it posted by another source you have reason to trust
+Looking out for the red flags featuring bogus claims and misinformation… so, ignore it until you see it posted by some other source you trust

 For instance, I suggest being a bit more skeptical of news unless it has been covered by one of the larger news outlets – and I have my own list of those I trust.

-Also, as these outlets compete for readership in these chaotic times, that it may be a good practice to question it until a couple other trusted sources covers the story, whatever the story may be; and by that I mean whether it be anti OR pro trump.
+Also, as these outlets compete for readership in these chaotic times, and it is a good practice to question any new dirt until a couple other trusted sources cover the dirt, whatever the dirt may be, or who gets dirty.

 Not your monkeys, not your circus.